Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Strong communication and interpersonal skills
+- Communication and interpersonal skills that are strong

-- Proficient within Microsoft Office Suite
+- Proficient In Microsoft Office Suite

 - Fluent in English and Spanish